Travel guide

 Is 3 days enough for Mexico City?

-Yes for the core highlights.
-This plan balances historic center, museums, and neighborhoods with enough breathing room for market visits, food discoveries, and unplanned stops.
+Yes for the main highlights.
+This plan covers Zocalo, Frida Kahlo Museum, and Xochimilco with a calm pace that leaves room for food markets and local culture.
 This keeps the pace relaxed and leaves room for breaks.

-Do I need to book Frida Kahlo Museum?
+Do I need to book the Frida Kahlo Museum in advance?

 Is Mexico City walkable?